-Welcome to my site dedicated to the historical stained glass windows created by colonial Victoria’s historic stained glass firm “Ferguson & Urie” (1853 – 1899).
+Welcome to to the historical stained glass windows created by colonial Victoria’s historic stained glass firm “Ferguson & Urie” (1853 – 1899).

 “Ferguson & Urie stained glass windows not only tell stories of the Bible but encompass medicine, explorers, humanitarians, sea tragedies, war, love and respect, royalty, bravery, Shakespeare, education, human suffering and even a famous race horse!” – Janice Ball, 2013